 7. Retention of Personally Identifiable Information

+We will retain your information for as long as your account is active or as needed to provide you services.
 We will maintain the personally identifiable information that you provide for so long as we, in our sole discretion, believe is necessary or appropriate to carry out the purposes for which the information was collected, or to comply with applicable laws, contracts or other rules or regulations.